Skip to content

 Delivery Reports Distribution

 When connected with multiple transceivers/receivers using the same account, delivery reports will be distributed between them.
-So that even if one connection submitted a SMS, the delivery report for that SMS can be sent back over another connection.
+So even if one connection submitted an SMS, the delivery report for that SMS can be sent back over another connection.

 Priority Overwrite